Evita (musical): Synopsis

 On 26 July 1952, a crowd in a Buenos Aires, Argentina theatre is watching a movie ("A Cinema in Buenos Aires, 26 July 1952") that is interrupted when news breaks of the death of First Lady Eva Perón.
 Both the crowd and the nation go into a period of public mourning ("Requiem for Evita") as Che, a member of the public, marvels at the spectacle and promises to show how Eva did "nothing for years" ("Oh What a Circus").

 In 1934, 15-year-old Eva Duarte lives in the city of Junín, and longs to seek a better life in Buenos Aires.
 Eva takes up with a tango singer-songwriter, Agustín Magaldi, after she meets him at one of his shows ("On This Night of a Thousand Stars").
 Eva persuades an initially resistant Magaldi to take her with him to Buenos Aires ("Eva, Beware of the City").
 Upon her arrival in the city, Eva sings about her hopes and ambitions of glory ("Buenos Aires").

 After her arrival, Eva is quick to leave Magaldi and pursue other romantic connections to climb up the social ladder ("Goodnight and Thank You").
-Che tells of both a left-wing coup in 1943 and Eva's success, implying that Argentine politics and Eva's career may soon coincide.
+Che tells of both a coup in 1943 and Eva's success, implying that Argentine politics and Eva's career may soon coincide.
 Che also makes a point to introduce the figure of Colonel Juan Domingo Perón, an ambitious army colonel making his way up the Argentine political ladder ("The Lady's Got Potential").
 Perón and other military figures compete for power and exhibit their political strategy, with Perón rising above the pack ("The Art of the Possible").

 After a massive earthquake hits the town of San Juan, Perón organizes a charity concert at Luna Park to provide aid to the earthquake's victims, which Eva attends.
 Perón's rousing speech is well-received by the crowd ("Charity Concert").
 Eva introduces herself to Perón and they share a secret rendezvous following the charity concert, where Eva hints that she could help Perón rise to power ("I'd Be Surprisingly Good For You").
 Eva dismisses Perón's unnamed mistress, who ponders the rejection and her fate ("Another Suitcase in Another Hall").

 Upon moving in with Perón, Eva is introduced to high society only to be met with disdain from the upper classes and the Argentine Army ("Perón's Latest Flame").
 In 1946, after launching his presidential bid, Perón discusses his chances of winning the election with Eva.
 After reassuring him of their chances of winning, Eva organizes rallies for the descamisados (shirtless ones) and gives them hope for a better future while Perón and his allies plot to dispose of anyone who stands in their way ("A New Argentina").